Tarang74/CAB202-Tutorials-Template/README.md

 Each tutorial/extension task lives in it's own branch.
 To access these branches, you must "checkout" the particular branch.

-1. Select the Source Control icon
+1. Select the `Source Control` icon
 2. Expand the `Branches` menu.
-3. Select the appropriate branch and click the arrow (pointing right) to select that branch.
+3. Select the appropriate branch and click the rightward arrow to select that branch.

 You can now download the task files and copy them into the directory.